-The Cherokee, alongside with other native tribes, were quite happy to live alongside the black bears.
+The Cherokee, alongside other native tribes, were quite happy to live amongst the black bears.
 Yet, it is the mountains of the southern Blue Ridge, in particular, the mountains that ‘Smoked’ that have been the platform for Cherokee myths and legends about the black bears.

 The White Bear

-The White Bear (it was very rare, but sometimes a black bear would come to this world with whitish colored fur) was a very important part of the Cherokee religious practice.
-It was theorized that were a personal sense of kinship to the black bear regarding Native Americans.
+The White Bear (it's very rare, but sometimes a black bear would come to this world with whitish colored fur) is a very important part of the Cherokee religious practice.
+It was theorized there was a personal sense of kinship to the black bear regarding Native Americans.
 This could be due to the black bear’s physical attributes.
 They stand upright, offering moans, groans, grunts, and blowing.
-Their arms are quite similar in movement to humans when they wear large mittens.

 The Cherokee Nation has seven clans.
 These include the Blue Clan, Long Hair Clan, Bird Clan, Paint Clan, Deer Clan, Wolf Clan, and Wild Potato Clan.
 The Wild Potato clan has several other names that it goes by.
 This includes the Raccoon Clan, Blind Savannah Clan, and, of course, the Bear Clan.
 The idea is that the alias of the Bear Clan comes from the Native Americans who foraged for a living.
 They were known to pick wild potato plants in the swamps, and along the streams that they then used to make breads and flours.
 Black bears are omnivorous and happen to be quite good at finding plants, nuts, and berries.
 This included meat and fish; something else they shared with the Cherokee people – their specific dietary needs.